Rock Hornbeam Bonsai Tree Care

 Origin: Native to Korea, China and Japan

 Appearance: Rock Hornbeam Bonsai has a muscled grayish trunk topped with oval, toothed foliage.
 Small green leaves have short spaces between leaf nodes.
-During fall you can enjoy a beautiful foliage from deep bronze to red, orange and yellow colors.
+During fall you can enjoy beautiful foliage from deep bronze to red, orange, and yellow colors.

 Flowering: During spring, it produces wind-pollinated pendulous catkins flowers.
 Hornbeam is monoecious, meaning the male and female flowers are on separate catkins, but on the same tree.